z-w-k/Reall3dViewer/README_EN.md

         Click to Open
     </a>
     <br>
     High-performance rendering of large scenes based on dynamic Level of Detail (LOD)<br>
-    Smooth visual experience on consumer-grade devices for scenes with up to 100 million points
+    Large scene of 100 million points can also provide a smooth visual experience on consumer grade devices
 <p>